punassuming/obsidian-ranger/docs/contributing.md

 ---

-Thank you for contributing to FM - Obsidian File Manager! 🚀
+Thank you for contributing to Ranger File Manager! 🚀